onliner/command-bus/README.md

 Command Bus
 ---------------

-This is easy to use PHP command bus implementation..
+This is easy to use PHP command bus implementation.

 [![Version][version-badge]][version-link]
 [![Total Downloads][downloads-badge]][downloads-link]